-This recipe for fermented potatoes made with white or sweet potatoes are an enzyme and probiotic-rich side dish that adds resistant starch that is more easily digested and shown to reduce belly fat.
+This recipe for fermented potatoes made with white or sweet potatoes is an enzyme and probiotic-rich side dish that adds resistant starch that is more easily digested and shown to reduce belly fat.

 Peel the potatoes.
-This greatly reduces the chances for fermentation mold.
+This greatly reduces the chances of fermentation mold.
 Bake or boil potatoes and then mash them in a large glass bowl.
 Do not microwave.

 With a handheld mixer or food processor, blend well with yogurt and sea salt.